 - Learn How to be a more effective listener, so you can make the most of the ideas your team wants to share.

-- Learn How you can get more feedback from your team here.
+- Not getting much from your team?
+Learn How you can get more feedback from your team here.

 4) Not being treated like an adult